 If you believe your loved one is suffering from either of these conditions, you should speak with their doctor.
 A physician can make medication changes, prescribe vitamins and supplements, make dietary adjustments, and assess and treat underlying health conditions that can contribute to dehydration and malnourishment.

 You should be aware that dehydration and malnourishment in nursing homes can be warning signs of nursing home abuse.
 You may wish to enlist the help of an attorney with experience in nursing home abuse to investigate the reasons behind your loved one’s condition.
+You should also know that abuse and neglect in nursing homes might constitute civil rights violations.
+Residents have the right to be free from abuse, neglect, exploitation, excessive use of physical restraint, overmedication, or seclusion.
+In other words, if you intend to take serious legal action against a nursing home’s administration, staff, or parent company, you might benefit from the expertise of civil rights attorneys.

 For a free legal consultation, call (800) 712-9119